Better mental health resource for public health professionals

 Section two outlines the risk and protective factors through the life course and across communities.

 Section three addresses approaches and interventions to improve mental health at different stages of the life course and in different settings.

 Section four offers a practical guide to enable practitioners to support their own mental wellbeing

-This resource is compiled by FPH’s mental health committee, designed for FPH members and is available to all.
-Our aim is to promote high quality, evidence based practice in public mental health by enhancing knowledge, skills and attitudes, as well as providing practical resources to assist you in your work (see menu options to the left).
+This resource is designed for FPH members and is available to all.
+Our aim is to promote high quality, evidence based practice in public mental health by enhancing knowledge, skills and attitudes, as well as providing practical resources to assist you in your work (see links at the bottom of this page).

 Accessing advice and support for people directing affected by mental health issues

 If you are experiencing mental distress, or find that the subjects covered by this resource triggering, you can find information about how to access support, care and treatment for either yourself or someone you care for via the following websites:

 - Samaritans, who are open 24 hours a day, 7 days a week via the following freephone number: 116 123, or via email: firstname.lastname@example.org or by visiting the Samaritans website

 - NHS Choices guide to accessing mental health services